rkneece/rkneece.github.io/_projects/020 2025-02-01-founder and ceo.md

 Throughout my career, I have championed mentorship, agile leadership, and technical excellence, ensuring that teams not only meet but exceed expectations in terms of quality, speed, and innovation.
 Whether as a founder, CEO, or fractional executive, I remain committed to helping organizations scale, innovate, and achieve their highest potential through a combination of technical excellence, strategic foresight, and strong, people-centered leadership.

+## Reach out!

+I'm open to full-time roles in startup and scaleup firms.
+If you're interested in chatting, [here's a copy of my resume]({{ site.data.settings.basic_settings.base_url }}/downloads/Kneece-Resume-3.01-2025-01-GEN-NCI.pdf).
+I've removed contact info (spammers), so you can contact me here.

 ![](/images/projects/founder.png)